stkossman/lab4-6/README.md

 **`Button`** - A generic, reusable button component with configurable props: `variant` (primary/secondary/danger/ghost), `size` (sm/md/lg), `disabled` (boolean), and `children` (button content).
 Automatically handles disabled state styling with reduced opacity, cursor changes, and hover effect prevention.
 Used throughout the application for consistent button appearance and behavior.

 **`FilterButton`** - A specialized button component for filter-style interactions.
 Receives `label` (string), `isActive` (boolean), and `onClick` (callback) props.
 Applies different styling based on the `isActive` state: dark background with light text when active, light background with dark text when inactive.
 Used in `TodoFilters` for the All/Active/Done buttons.

+#### Hook Composition Benefits

+**Separation of Concerns** - Each specialized hook handles a single responsibility: data fetching (`useTodoData`), filtering (`useTodoFilters`), pagination (`usePagination`), or mutations (`useTodoMutations`).

+**Reusability** - Hooks like `usePagination` and `useTodoFilters` are designed to work with any data type, making them reusable across different features.

+**Testability** - Each hook can be tested independently with mock data and controlled inputs, improving test coverage and maintainability.

+**Maintainability** - Changes to pagination logic don't affect filtering logic, and vice versa, reducing the risk of unintended side effects.

+**Composability** - The orchestrator pattern (`useTodos`) demonstrates how complex features can be built by composing simpler, focused hooks.

+**Stable Interface** - Despite internal refactoring, `useTodos` maintains the same public API, ensuring consuming components remain unchanged and backward compatible.